andrew2984/Bootcamp-Capstones/README.md

 I was very happy with how this turned out and, instead of sticking to a template grid, I allowed the user to create their own minesweeper base despite it not being a part of the criteria.

 ## watch_next
-Here, I was tasked with using SpaCy, a library for natural language processing, to recommend a movie from a list based on model synopsis.
+Here, I was tasked with using SpaCy, a library for natural language processing, to recommend a movie from a list based on a model synopsis.